Enforcement

 hardware: gpu

-Any attempt of Alice to change the selector on the pods will result in an error from the PodNodeSelector Admission Controller plugin.
+Any attempt of Alice to change the selector on the Pods will result in an error from the PodNodeSelector Admission Controller plugin.

 kubectl auth can-i edit ns -n solar-production